texhex/SQLSimplePS/README.md

 ## Preparation for these examples

 In order to execute these examples, please create a new database in your SQL Server called “TestDB”.
-When done, please execute this command which enabled Snapshot Isolation and creates a test table.
+When done, please execute this command which enabl Snapshot Isolation and create a test table.

 ```sql
 Use [TestDB]